Carl David Ceder

-A question Carl often encounters is whether an arrest and/or conviction can be expunged.
-Sometimes a criminal record can limit your future possibilities and can hinder future employment.
-It can often keep you from getting the right job, or moving within your company, or even come back to haunt you should you be facing a criminal charge in the future.
+A question our office frequently encounters is whether an arrest and/or conviction can be expunged from their record.
+Sometimes the existence of a criminal record can limit your future possibilities and can hinder future employment.
+It can often keep you from getting the right job, or moving within your company, or can even come back to haunt you in the event you are ever faced with another criminal charge in the future.
 The answer to whether you can get something expunged or sealed is almost always complicated, and many factors usually come into play.
 A knowledgeable Texas attorney can help you take actions, however, in sealing these records and protecting your future.

 The Law Offices of Carl David Ceder, PLLC can help clients with two different methods of criminal record sealing: an expunction and a nondisclosure.
 Depending on the circumstances surrounding your detention, arrest or conviction, either one might be the right fit for you.